jmcnally17/pacman-old/README.md

 ## Gameplay

-The player can use the directional keys to move Pac-Man within the boundaries around the board while the ghosts move randomly.
+The player can use the directional keys to move Pac-Man within the boundaries around the board.
+The red ghost chooses the direction of the shortest direct path to Pac-Man's position while the other three ghosts move randomly.
 For mobile and tablet users who don't have a keyboard, a D-pad is displayed under the game board that they can click which trigger keyboard events for arrow keys.

 ### Rules